ocramz/sde/README.md

 The library relies on `mwc-probability` for its primitive sampling functionality, and on the `StateT` monad transformer.

+    newtype Transition m a = Trans { runTrans :: Gen (PrimState m) -> StateT a m a }

 The SDE integration process can be seen as an interleaved sequence of random sampling and state transformation.
+Formally, we are sampling independent _increments_ (a Wiener process) of the state variable.
 This idea is captured in the `sampleSDE` function, shown below:

     sampleSDE :: Monad m => Prob m a -> (b -> a -> b) -> Gen (PrimState m) -> StateT b m b
     sampleSDE msf f g = do